Findcoding/Simplex-Method/README.md

           2x1 + x2 ≤ 16 <br />
           x1≥0; x2≥0 <br />

-If you want to solve this problem then, simply run the simplex_method.java code and enter values in console as: <br />
+If you want to solve this problem then, simply run the simplex_method.java code and enter values in console as same as below: <br />

 Choose Problem Type: <br />
 		 1) Maximization Problem <br />